cab-product-marking/opcua_client/README.md

 ### Dependencies and installation on Linux systems

 An environment supporting C++17 is necessary.
 Project dependencies:
- * cmake >= 3.16.3
+ * CMake >= 3.16.3
  * GNU Make >= 4.2.1
  * open62541 >= v1.3.8
  * Python3 >= 3.8.10

-The open62541 library version 1.3.8 is required for the c++ client.
+The open62541 library version 1.3.8 is required for the c++ and python client.
-This is included in the project.
+Download the open62541 sources (using git or as a zipfile from github) or use the included in the project.
 Newer versions and documentation on:
  * https://www.open62541.org/
  * https://www.open62541.org/doc/0.3/toc.html
  * https://github.com/open62541/open62541